 It is recommended that a QUALIFIED OPERATOR continue their education by attending seminars or training courses to keep up to date in AQUATIC FACILITY operation and SAFETY.
-In the long term, there is a need for development of a system for CEUs.
-However, it might not be prudent to make the leap to require CEUs all at once, especially since the MAHC 1st edition had provisions for all AQUATIC FACILITIES to have QUALIFIED OPERATORS for the first time.
-To have new requirements for operators at all AQUATIC FACILITIES and for CEUs might be overly burdensome at this time.
+In the long term, there is a need for development of a system for CEUs..